Get 50% Discount Offer 26 Days

 OpenSSL Configuration Files

-Next, you need to create a configuration file that houses the OpenSSL settings you want to use when creating certificates.
-To get started, create a file called server.csr.cnf.
+To continue, you would then create a file where you have the settings you would like to have for OpenSSL when creating certificates.
+First, create a file called server.csr.cnf.
 It should contain the following:

 [req]